 Social media is a way to build a following of engaged people, who might eventually turn into customers (if they’re not already).
 Post content that matches your brand image.
 And remember – add value to their life instead of only focusing on advertising your products.
 This way they will keep coming back to your posts.
 If you have a budget to spend, Facebook Ads is a great place to start.

 This one might seem like a sure-shot loss-making strategy, but hear me out.
 At the very start of starting up, the only thing you must focus on is getting the common folk to visit the store!
 Because, once they step inside the store (or onto your website) more than half the job is done, and hence, luring people with some freebies is a really sneaky tactic that you can consider using.

 Besides these, here’s a neat list of retail tips that you should definitely have a look at.
 On we go.

 It all comes down to this!
 Here are a few things you can do to make sure that you do the opening right:

 - Soft opening.
 Consider starting with a soft opening to test things out.
 Basically, it’s one last feedback call before officially launching the store.
-All you have to do is invite some guests, give them the official store experience and gather feedback.
+All you have to do is invite some guests, give them the official store experience, and gather feedback.

 - Mark a date strategically.
-The date of opening your store has to be chosen very strategically so as to ensure maximum footfalls.
+The date of opening your store has to be chosen very strategically so as to ensure maximum footfall.
 Maybe pick a national or local holiday?
 Or a date where there is no other opening in the locality?
 Plan it ahead of time.